In any humanitarian crisis, communities need access to safe drinking water, adequate sanitation and hygiene.

-This course is an ideal introduction to public health engineering in emergencies for aid and humanitarian workers and volunteers of all disciplines, levels and experience.
-It suits environmental and public health engineers and particularly those whose technical skills are more oriented toward large-scale urban systems, who want to adapt their skills to humanitarian emergency work; public and environmental health specialists who would be involved in emergency responses in Australia and the region would also benefit as well as anyone who has already worked or volunteered in emergency relief and wants to improve or learn new public health engineering skills.
+You are expected to have a base level understanding of WASH issues.
+The course suits water, environmental and public health engineers, WASH project managers, and public or environmental health specialists involved in emergency responses.
+It is also suitable for those with technical skills oriented toward large-scale urban systems, who want to adapt their skills to humanitarian emergency work, as well as anyone who has already worked or volunteered in emergency relief and wants to improve or learn new public health engineering skills.

-The course is in English and a reasonable proficiency is required for by participants.
+The course is in English and a reasonable proficiency is required by participants.

 Aims and Objectives

-- the nature of, and the threats posed by, environmental diseases
+- The links between water, sanitation and health, and the threats posed by environmental diseases

 - Public health risks in emergencies